Persistence K-theory: Measurements on the -group and on barcodes.

 where $\mathcal B_{\rm finite}$ is the subset of $\mathcal{B}$ consisting of all its finite-length bars, and $\chi(\mathcal{B})$ is the Euler characteristic of $\mathcal{B}$ defined in~\S\ref{sbsb:euler-char}.

 The preceding invariant $\bar{\ell}$ behaves nicely with respect to tensor products.
 For any two graded barcodes $\mathcal B'$ and $\mathcal B''$ one can define a product $\mathcal B' \otimes \mathcal B''$ which is the barcode of the tensor product of the corresponding persistence modules or filtered chain complexes (cf.~Example \ref{ex-tensor-elementary}).
-We have the following identity
+We have the following identity (see~\cite{BCZ-pkt-arxiv} for the proof):